-Packing a few useful cruise stateroom essentials can make a huge difference, often adding more space and storage to your cruise cabin.
+If you’re going on a cruise, you probably know that most cruise ship cabins are pretty small and compact.
+Packing a few useful cruise cabin essentials can make a huge difference, often adding more space and storage to your stateroom.

 This post contains affiliate links which means if you click and buy that I may make a commission, at no cost to you.
 Please see my disclosure policy for details.

 As an Amazon Associate I earn from qualifying purchases.

 The best cruise cabin hack ever is to use magnet hooks to add extra storage to your stateroom.
 Most of the time, your cruise cabin will have only 1 or 2 hooks somewhere near the front door or the bathroom.